Tib-Gridello/Autorepeater/README.md

 # Burp Repeater URL Renamer

 A simple Burp Suite extension that automatically renames Repeater tabs based on the request URL.
+This extension was made very quickly has not been tested.
+It is here to have a rough idea on how to replace the old Repeater tab name with the URL.
+To be used as a starting point for a more robust extension.
 ## Features

 - Automatically renames Repeater tabs to match the URL being requested